-Many of us don’t have the space for a vegetable plot in the back garden but still want the taste and satisfaction of homegrown vegetables.
+Many of us don’t have the space for a vegetable plot in the back garden, but that doesn't mean we can't experience the taste and satisfaction of homegrown vegetables!
 Luckily the humble potato will grow just about anywhere if you follow a few basic rules.
 And a major advantage of using containers for potatoes is portability – put them in a lovely sun trap for great crops fast.

 Buy seed potatoes from a garden shop.
 The best spuds for container growth are first and second earlies, as they are known.
 Try Elisabeth and Annabelle (ideal all-rounders), Lady Christl and Vales Emerald (new potatoes), Red Duke of York (heritage), Winston (baking), Rocket and Maris Bard (high yield) or Anya and Charlotte (salad).
 It’s a good idea to chit them before planting.

 Chitting is basically another word for sprouting, where you speed up the ageing process of the potato by exposing it to light and warmth before planting.
 Put your seed potatoes somewhere warm (8-10°C) and light – a greenhouse or porch ideally, so the eyes of the potato will sprout.
 The sprouts should be small, knobbly and green/purple in colour.
 If you end up with long, white spaghetti-like sprouts, it means they don’t have enough light, or you’re sprouting shop bought potatoes.
 Put the seed spuds in a single layer with the majority of eyes facing upwards.

 Recycle old egg boxes if you’re only chitting a few, or use lightly screwed up newspaper on trays for more – the potatoes just need to stay upright.
 You want two or three good size chits on your potato for planting – if there are more, rub the extras off and you’ll get a better harvest.
 Start chitting towards late February, as it’ll take 4-6 weeks before they’ll be ready for planting.